 My Typical Day

 I don't have a typical day!
-In the dark season (Nov - Feb) then I spend time at the Kjell Henriksen auroral observatory (KHO) or the radar site.
-During the rest of my time I'm at the University analysing data, writing science papers or teaching students.
+In the winter season (Nov - Feb) then I spend time at the Kjell Henriksen auroral observatory (KHO) or the radar site.
+During the rest of my time I'm at the University teaching students, analysing data, writing science papers.

-I normally get into work at about 9am after having taken Walter for his walk.
+I normally get into work at the University at about 9am.
 First priority is to have coffee and the research group have morning coffee together.
 After that it can depend on if I am running experiments, teaching or working with data.

 If I am working with data then I spend my time writing computer programs to analyse it.
 I use the IDL and MATLAB computer languages but my PhD student uses PYTHON.
 A lot of the data in Space Physics is available online or from data servers.